binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

   * Source Code: [https://github.com/bitwiseshiftleft/sjcl/](https://github.com/bitwiseshiftleft/sjcl/)
   * NPM package: [https://www.npmjs.com/package/sjcl](https://www.npmjs.com/package/sjcl).
 Yes the download count is way less than Forge, but SJCL is first in my list for a reason.
 SJCL provides minimal options of algorithms and cipher modes, etc. Just the best, to help ease the burden of having to research many algorithms and cipher modes to find out which are now broken.

   What's also really good to see is SJCL pushing consumers down the right path and issuing warnings around primitives that have issues.
-For example the warning against using CBC [https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers](https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers).
+For example the [warning](https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers) against using CBC.
 I discuss this further in the [risks that solution causes](#web-applications-risks-that-solution-causes-cryptography-on-the-client) section.

   Other than the [countermeasure](#web-applications-countermeasures-cryptography-on-the-client-web-cryptography-api), This is probably the best offering we have for crypto in the browser.
 It has sensible defaults, good warnings, not to many options to understand in order to make good choices.
 This is one of those libraries that guides the developer down the right path.